-In 2024/25 we will: What does success look like?
+In 2025/26 we will: What does success look like?
 Further identify all key individuals and groups who influence planning and strategic decisions at each Local Authority and ICB area.
 Secure a place on senior leadership committees for NHS Surrey Heartlands and NHS Sussex.
-Continue to develop partnerships with our LPC neighbours to ensure representation at the NHS Frimley Health & Care footprint. evolve and form new structures.CPSS represented on Sussex and Surrey Heartlands PCCC meetings
+Continue to develop partnerships with our LPC neighbours to ensure representation at the NHS Frimley Evidence of ongoing engagement with new stakeholders at the ICB's and particularly within Primary Care.
+CPSS represented at ICB, Place and Neighbourhood level within the ICB footprints.